PCOS and endometriosis are two chronic health conditions that affect women.

 - Reproductive struggles

-- Very painful cramping before and during your period
+- Very painful cramping a few days before and during your period

 - Pain in your pelvis and back, pain when you go to the bathroom, or pain during or after sex